nickshak/pinteresting/README.md

 This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

-This is me trying to change the project prior to git [*Awesome*](http://bigassmessage.com/5a620)
+Nick Shak second attempt to change stuff [*Awesome*](http://bigassmessage.com/5a620)